typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 });
 ```

 Unfortunately, not all syncs will succeed.
 It's important to have some retry mechanism.
-Also, at some point the *edge_function_tracker* table may become bloated.
+Also, at some point the *edge_function_tracker* table may become bloated and need to be cleaned.
 The below PG/plSQL function manages both of these issues with the following steps:

 1. Deletes successful sync records from the *edge_function_tracker* table.
 2. Updates 'PENDING' functions to 'FAILED' if certain conditions are met